OR WAIT 15 SECS

 Simple and Effective Business Models for Cutting R&D Costs

-According to a report from The President’s Council of Advisors on Science and Technology, high costs and sluggish productivity associated with R&D involve not only long time to market, regulatory uncertainty, and high failure probabilities, but particularly high expenses in the drug development process, with clinical trials being the most expensive .
+from The President’s Council of Advisors on Science and Technology, high costs and sluggish productivity associated with R&D involve not only long time to market, regulatory uncertainty, and high failure probabilities, but particularly high expenses in the drug development process, with clinical trials being the most expensive .
 Many of the aspects affecting clinical trial productivity are business in nature.

 A combination of suboptimal protocol design, and substantial increases in data collection are placing financial and time strains on not only sponsors, but also study sites and subjects.
 To demonstrate, mean endpoints/protocol increased by ~100%, and the total number of procedures increased by 57% from 2000-2010 .
 Moreover, complex inclusion and exclusion criteria attributed towards clinical trial subject recruitment delays and retention difficulties [5, 6].